9x20 Lathe Tailstock DRO

 A Digital Readout (DRO) was added to the Jet 9x20 lathe tailstock.
 It can be set to zero at

-any point & the units selected to either imperial or metric.
+any point with the units selected to either imperial or metric.
 The scale has memory so even

 when the ram's extension is changed with the scale OFF, it still tracks distance traveled.